CodepediaOrg/codepediaorg.github.io/_posts/2016-08-26-migrate-rest-api-from-jboss-eap6-to-eap7.md

 ---
 layout: post
 title: How to migrate a Java EE REST API from JBoss EAP 6 to EAP 7
-description: "In this post I will list a few points I had to do to migrate a Java REST API from JBoss EAP 6/JEE 6 to Jboss EAP7/JEE 7"
+description: "In this post I will list a few points I had to do to migrate a Java REST API from JBoss EAP 6/JEE 6/JAX RS 1.0 to Jboss EAP7/JEE 7/JAX RS 2.0"
 author: ama
 permalink: /ama/how-to-migrate-a-java-ee-rest-api-from-jboss-eap6-to-jboss-eap7
 published: true